 1. Sit-ups or crunches (including oblique crunches where you twist as you raise your upper body) are NOT SUITABLE for any woman who has had a baby.

-The reasons why are covered extensively on this blog (they make a Diastasis Recti (or abdominal separation) worse and exert pressure in all the wrong places…).
+The reasons why are covered extensively on this blog (they make diastasis recti worse and exert pressure in all the wrong places).
 But it is important to understand that you are not ‘waiting for the gap ( diastasis recti) to close’, so that you can then do them.
-YOU NEVER NEED TO DO THEM!
-Crunches are absolutely, categorically, without question NOT THE BEST EXERCISES TO GET FLATTER ABS
+You never need to do them!
+Crunches are absolutely, categorically, without question, not the best exercises to get flatter abs.

 3. Unless your pelvic floor muscles are integral to all your ab exercises, you won’t get a flat tummy.
 This applies if you had a c-section too!